dandavison/delta/README.md

 [![Build Status](https://travis-ci.com/dandavison/delta.svg?branch=master)](https://travis-ci.com/dandavison/delta)

-## A syntax-highlighting pager for git
+## A syntax-highlighting pager for git and diff output

 Delta brings language syntax highlighting, within-line insertion/deletion detection, and restructured diff output to git on the command line.
 Here's an example of `git show` output with git configured to use delta as its pager: